 Before you design your project, it is always best to test the font.
 First, activate the font on your system.
 Then create an InDesign or QuarkXPress document using that font.
 Finally, export the page and try to create a PDF.
 If the PDF is created without any warnings, then the font can be embedded.

 3. Avoid large solids

 If tints and large solids must be used in a design, there are some ways to help counteract the uneven appearance associated with toner-based devices.
 First, try applying a filter (Photoshop Add Noise or Texture filters work well) to the large tint or solids.
-Another option is to also break up large color areas with other design elements such as text, images, or illustrations.
+Another option is to break up large color areas with other design elements such as text, images, or illustrations.

 Because toner is fused to the paper surface and not absorbed like ink, it can be more prone to cracking along folds.
-Thin lines, rules, and headline text across a fold is generally acceptable, but if heavy coverage must be used in the design, be sure to ask your print service provider to score the printed sheet before folding.
+Thin lines, rules, and headline text across a fold are generally acceptable, but if heavy coverage must be used in the design, be sure to ask your print service provider to score the printed sheet before folding.

 5. Variable text fields

 If you’re producing a VDP job, consider the longest word in a field when creating text containers for variable data.
 Anticipate odd word breaks, especially with variable type in large point sizes by randomly testing some of the data that will be swapped into the design during printing.